bradgessler/has_default/README.markdown

     Plan.create(:name => 'Medium')
     Plan.create(:name => 'High')

-Finally. somewhere in our application (maybe in AccountsController#new) we need to call Account#new and grab the plan.
+Finally, somewhere in our application (maybe in AccountsController#new), we call Account#new and the set_default_plan method sets the plan.

     Account.new.plan.name # => 'Free'